WaviestBalloon/RobloxWrap-Documentation/src/guide/endpoints.md

 ```

 :::tip TIP
-`displayname` will be `null` if the user has not set a display name.
+`displayName` will be `null` if the user has not set a display name.
 It is best practice to use a ternary operator to check if the user has a display name set, and if not, use their username instead, like so:

 ```javascript